Brandy discography

 American singer Brandy Norwood entered the music business as a backing vocalist for R&B boy bands such as Immature, prior to launching her own career in 1994.
-Her discography, as a solo artist, includes seven studio albums, one compilation album, one extended play, 42 singles, 46 album appearances and 25 soundtrack appearances.
-Norwood has sold over 8.6 million albums in the United States, and more than 40 million records worldwide.
-Additionally, she has won over 100 awards as a recording artist.
+Her discography, as a solo artist, includes eight studio albums, one compilation album, one extended play, 47 singles, 46 album appearances and 28 soundtrack appearances.
+Norwood has sold over 8.6 million albums in the United States, Additionally, she has won over 100 awards as a recording artist.
 In 1999, Billboard ranked Norwood among the top 20 of the Top Pop Artists of the 1990s.

-Originally signed to Atlantic Records, Norwood's self-titled debut album, a collection of street-oriented R&B with a hip-hop edge, was released in September 1994, and sold over six million copies worldwide.
-It produced the three top 10 singles "I Wanna Be Down", "Baby" and "Brokenhearted", of which two reached the top of the Hot R&B/Hip-Hop Songs chart and were certified gold and platinum, respectively.
+Originally signed to Atlantic Records, Norwood's self-titled debut album, a collection of street-oriented R&B with a hip-hop edge, was released in September 1994, and produced the three top 10 singles "I Wanna Be Down", "Baby" and "Brokenhearted", of which two reached the top of the Hot R&B/Hip-Hop Songs chart and were certified gold and platinum, respectively.
 A fourth single released from the album, "Best Friend", became another top 10 hit on the US R&B chart.
 The following year, Norwood contributed songs to the soundtracks of the films Batman Forever (1995) and Waiting to Exhale (1995), with the single "Sittin' Up in My Room" becoming another top 10 success in the US and first top 30 entry in the United Kingdom.
 In 1996, she collaborated with Tamia, Chaka Khan and Gladys Knight on the single "Missing You", released from the Set It Off soundtrack, which became her major success in New Zealand, reaching number two.